Overinterested/SDFA/WIKI.md

 Covers the `annotate` command for annotating SV files with multiple annotation resources.

 ### Numeric Gene Feature Annotation
-Explains the `ngf` command for annotating SVs with Numeric Gene Feature (NGF) information.
+Explains the `ngf` command for annotating SVs with Numeric Annotation of Gene Feature (NAGF) information.

 ## API Reference
 This section provides a comprehensive reference for the SDFA API, covering the different modules and their respective classes, methods, and parameters.